 A. All of our Montana snowmobile tours include helmets for all riders and all the fun you can handle!
 Additionally, our sunrise and sunset tours include tasty snacks and hot drinks.
-You can add the “Cook While You Ride” upgrade to any of tours, which allows you to enjoy a hot meal cooked by your own snowmobile!

 Q. What is not included in your Montana snowmobile tours?

-A. The cost of your snowmobile tour excludes transportation to/from the airport, lodging, gratuities and winter apparel (although you can rent this from us for a nominal fee).
+A. The cost of your snowmobile tour excludes transportation to/from the airport, lodging, lunch, gratuities and winter apparel (although you can rent this from us for a nominal fee).